-Danish industrial enterprises have a turnover of more than DKK 500 billion a year.
-This corresponds to almost DKK 95,000 per inhabitant in Denmark.
+Danish industrial enterprises have a turnover of more than DKK 540 billion a year.
+This corresponds to almost DKK 100,000 per inhabitant in Denmark.
 The manufacturing of food products, beverages and tobacco constitutes the largest industrial group with more than one-fourth of total industrial turnover.

 The share of jobs in the manufacturing industry has decreased steadily since the mid-1960s.
-In 1966, 28 per cent of the labour force was employed in the manufacturing industry, while this was true of 15 per cent in 2004, corresponding to a decrease of almost 240,000 persons.
+In 1966, 28 per cent of the labour force was employed in the manufacturing industry, while this was true of 14 per cent in 2005.
 During the same period, industry's contribution to economic growth has remained more or less the same.

 The ten largest enterprises of the manufacturing industry account for one-fifth of total turnover.
-This turnover is especially concentrated in large enterprises in, for example, the manufacturing of tobacco, beverages, dairy products and mineral oil. •••
+This turnover is especially concentrated in large enterprises in, for example, the manufacturing of tobacco, beverages, dairy products and mineral oil. • • •

 The manufacturing industry is, to a large extent, dependent on trade with foreign countries.
-In 2004, exports contributed to 57 per cent of industrial turnover.
+In 2005, exports contributed to 58 per cent of industrial turnover.
 More than three-fourths of the turnover in the manufacturing of chemicals and machinery came from exports.
 Pork, pharmaceuticals, gas, oil and wind turbines are among the manufacturing industry's most produced - and exported goods.